Splitting probabilities of confined chiral active Brownian particles: Active particles in a one-dimensional interval

 As $\chi$ increases, the magnitude of the $O(Pe^2)$ correction gradually decreases, since chirality effectively reduces the persistence of swimming motion.
 In the limit $\chi \to \infty$, $C_0(x) \to 0$, so that $\langle p_R \rangle = p_0$.
-Consequently, the splitting probability approaches that of a passive Brownian particle, consistent with the fact that the motion of CAPs becomes effectively diffusive in the large-chirality regime.
+Consequently, the splitting probability approaches that of a passive Brownian particle, consistent with the fact that the motion of CABPs becomes effectively diffusive in the large-chirality regime.

+For arbitrary $Pe$, we solve Eq.~\eqref{eq:Non_Dim_SplitProb_1D} numerically using the finite element method (FEM) implemented in \texttt{FreeFem++} \cite{hecht2012new}.
+In Fig.~\ref{fig:small-Pe-compare}, we compare the two-term asymptotic solution given in Eq.~\eqref{Eq:_SplitProb-two-term} with the full numerical solution at $x=1/2$ for $\chi=0$ and $\chi=5$.
+For $Pe \lesssim 1$, excellent agreement is observed for both cases.
+For ABPs ($\chi=0$), the small-$Pe$ asymptotic solution begins to deviate from the full solution as $Pe$ exceeds $\approx 1$.
+In contrast, for CABPs, chirality effectively reduces particle activity; consequently, the two-term asymptotic solution remains in very good agreement even at $Pe=2$.

-For finite $Pe$, we solve Eq.~\eqref{eq:Non_Dim_SplitProb_1D} numerically using the finite element method (FEM) implemented in \texttt{FreeFem++} \cite{hecht2012new}.
-The splitting probability $\langle p_R\rangle$, defined in Eq.~\eqref{eq:pR-average}, is shown in Fig.~\ref{fig:splitting_1d} as a function of the initial position $x$.
-Fig.~\ref{fig:splitting_1d}(a) presents $\langle p_R\rangle$ for ABPs ($\chi=0$) at $Pe=0,\,5,\,10,$ and $100$.
+The splitting probability $\langle p_R\rangle$, computed using FEM, is shown in Fig.~\ref{fig:splitting_1d} as a function of the initial position $x$.
+Fig.~\ref{fig:splitting_1d}(a) presents $\langle p_R\rangle$ for ABPs ($\chi=0$) at $Pe=0,\,1,\,10,$ and $100$.
 For $Pe=0$, the splitting probability reduces to that of a passive Brownian particle and varies linearly with the initial position [see Eq.~\eqref{eq:passive-solution}], increasing monotonically from the left boundary to the right boundary.
 As the activity increases ($Pe>0$), deviations from this linear behavior emerge, reflecting the influence of self-propulsion.
 Specifically, for particles starting at $-1<x<0$, activity enhances the probability of exiting through the right boundary, whereas for particles starting at $0<x<1$, activity reduces $\langle p_R\rangle$ relative to the passive case.
 This behavior is consistent with the weak-activity analysis (see Fig.~\ref{fig:splitting_orderPe2}).

 With further increase in $Pe$, the dependence of $\langle p_R\rangle$ on the initial position weakens.
 In the large-$Pe$ limit, the splitting probability becomes nearly uniform across the domain interior and saturates at $\langle p_R\rangle \approx 0.5$, indicating an equal likelihood of escape through either boundary.
 At large $Pe$, the escape dynamics are governed primarily by self-propulsion.
 With a uniform initial orientation, particles starting in the bulk are equally likely to escape through either the left or right exit.
 In the limit $Pe \to \infty$, boundary layers develop near $x=\pm 1$, where $\langle p_R\rangle$ rapidly adjusts to satisfy the different boundary conditions.